 Peter Feldon

-Assistant Headteacher, Otters Class Teacher and DDSL PGCE, BA (Hons), Cert in Personnel Practice and Level 1 FA Football Coaching I am in my 15th year of teaching and have taught in a range of primary settings.
-I love teaching all age groups and all subjects.
-I am the English lead and love to discover new children's books.
-My specialisms are in P.E. and Computing and I run an after-school coding club for KS1 and KS2.
-One of my biggest loves is my cockerpoo, Ruby.
-We go on long walks in the countryside where I take photos, and she chases birds.
-I spend my free time keeping fit by group training and cycling. |
+Co-Head of School, Otters Class Teacher and DDSL PGCE, BA (Hons) in Sport and Management, Certificate in Personnel Practice and Level 1 FA Football Coaching I am in my 16th year of teaching and have taught in various primary settings in London and Gloucestershire.
+I am currently the English, science, computing, and DT lead.
+My specialisms are in P.E. and Computing, and I love running after-school clubs in these areas.
+I have two daughters, Florence and Ruby (the second is a red cockapoo).
+We all love going on long walks in the countryside.
+I spend most of my free time keeping fit through group training and spin cycling. |

 Jo Everett B.Ed (Hons) Primary Education

-Foxes Class Teacher BEd (Hons) in Primary Education and Qualified Emotional Literacy Support Assistant I am a teacher working in Foxes class which I thoroughly enjoy!
+Co-Head of School, Foxes Class Teacher, DDSL and SENDCo Part-time Deputy Headteacher BEd (Hons) in Primary Education and Qualified Emotional Literacy Support Assistant I am a teacher working in Foxes class which I thoroughly enjoy!
 I love being involved in all aspects of school life, including playing ‘The Funny looking Fairy’ in the School Christmas Pantomime production!
 Prior to this I had the pleasure of running ‘Horsley Baby & Toddlers Group’, as well as being Mummy to my three children, all of whom attend Horsley School.
 As a family we have tons of energy!
 We have many hobbies including caring for our many pets and renovating our new home in Nailsworth.
-Our favourite family pastime is cycling around the Forest of Dean.
-Tilya Kibble
+Our favourite family pastime is cycling around the Forest of Dean. |

 Elizabeth Barr